RisingStack/writing-testable-apis-the-basics/README.md

 ## Integration tests

 All our unit tests are passing, great!
 But how will the system as a whole function?
-That is where integration tests come in.
+This is where integration tests come in.

+During integration testing unit tested modules are combined to verify functional and performance requirements.

 ## Setting up your test runner